 Ensuring Proper Water Parameters

 Get a proper water test kit and measure the parameters.
-If they are off, then take the necessary steps to push them the right way.
+If they are off, take the necessary steps to correct them.

-Add cherry shrimps to your tank only when the water parameters are in the right range.
+Add cherry shrimp to your tank only when the water parameters are in the right range.

 Here are the ideal water parameters for cherry shrimps: